-PTSD affects everyone differently, so it is important to have an individualized treatment by a licensed mental health provider who specializes and is experienced with PTSD.
+PTSD affects everyone differently, so it is important to have individualized treatment by a licensed mental health provider who specializes and is experienced with PTSD.

 The most studied medications for treating PTSD include antidepressants, which may help control PTSD symptoms such as sadness, worry, anger, and feeling numb inside.
 Antidepressants and other medications may be prescribed along with psychotherapy.
 Other medications may be helpful for specific PTSD symptoms.
 Doctors and patients can work together to find the best medication or medication combination, as well as the right dose.

 Psychotherapy, sometimes called “talk therapy,” involves talking with a mental health professional to help manage and find relief from PTSD symptoms.
 Some therapies may also focus on social, family, or job-related problems that add to PTSD symptoms.
 Psychotherapy can occur one-on-one or in a group and can be short-term, usually lasting from 6 to 12 weeks, or longer-term, occurring over years.
 Additionally, research shows that support from family and friends can be an important part of recovery.